FindMySchool LogoFindMySchool

 Demand for places remains steady, with applications outpacing offers at both Year 7 and Year 11 entry points, suggesting parental confidence in the school's provision.

 The sixth form is where AKS's academic credentials shine most clearly.
-In 2024, 74% of A-level grades were A*-B, well above the England average of 47%.
-This represents strong and consistent outcomes, with particular strength in mathematics, sciences, and languages.
-The school ranks 243rd in England for A-level performance (FindMySchool ranking), positioning it in the top 10% of sixth forms.
+In the current dataset, 70% of A-level grades were A*-B, well above the England average used in the original review.
+This represents strong outcomes, with particular strength in mathematics, sciences, and languages.
+The school ranks 331st of 2,549 schools in England for A-level performance and 1st locally for sixth-form outcomes in Lytham St Annes.

 University progression is strong: 95% of sixth form leavers progress to their first-choice university.
 In 2024, the cohort included one Oxbridge acceptance, and multiple students secured places at Russell Group institutions including Durham, Bristol, Exeter, and Edinburgh.
 For those pursuing medicine and dentistry, success has been notable; the school reports consistent placements at leading UK medical schools.